polarity-lang/polarity/CONTRIBUTING.md

 There are two different kinds of integration tests: tests which verify that certain files successfully typecheck, and tests which verify that certain files fail to typecheck.

 We have three different testsuites which verify that polarity files typecheck.
-For each of those files we first verify that they typecheck, then we verify that they can still be parsed after they have been prettyprinted, and then we check whether the result of de-/refunctionalizing any of the contained data and codata types still typecheck.
+For each of those files we first verify that they typecheck, then we verify that they can still be parsed after they have been prettyprinted, and then we check whether the result of de-/refunctionalizing any of the contained data and codata types still typechecks.
-The testsuites are:
+The examples come from three different directories:

 - All examples in the `example/` directory are tested.
 - All files in the standard library in the `std/` directory are tested.